-Letters sent by mail or overnight delivery should be addressed to Judge Gorenstein at the U.S. Courthouse, 500 Pearl Street, New York, NY 10007.
-If delivered by hand, letters should be brought to 500 Pearl Street.
+Letters sent by mail or overnight delivery should be addressed to Judge Gorenstein at the U.S. Courthouse, 40 Foley Square, New York, NY 10007.
+If delivered by hand, letters should be brought to 40 Foley Square.
 The Court does not accept letters by email.

 - C. Telephone Calls.
 Except as provided in Paragraph 1.D below, telephone calls to Chambers are permitted only in emergency situations.
 For any other situation, a party may submit a letter to the Court in accordance with paragraphs 1.A and 1.B above. - D. Calendar Matters.
-For information regarding adjournments of dates on the Court calendar, call Chambers at (212) 805-4260.
-See paragraph 1.F below. - E. Requests for Extensions of Deadlines.
+For information regarding available dates for adjournments as stated in paragraph 1.F below, call Chambers at (212) 805-4260. - E. Requests for Extensions of Deadlines.
 Requests for extensions of deadlines must state (1) the date or dates sought to be extended, (2) the number of previous requests for extensions, (3) the reason for the extension, and (4) whether the adversary objects and, if so, the reasons given by the adversary for objecting.
 To the extent a request to extend a particular date requires a change in other scheduled dates, the request must list the proposed change for all such other dates, giving the new proposed date for each affected deadline.
 A request may be made either by letter or by a joint stipulation that reflects the required information.
 Note: to the extent a party's adversary objects to a request regarding a discovery deadline, the party must also comply with the conference requirements of paragraph 2.A below.